IBM/power-up/docs/OPCG_intro_setup.rst

 The OpenPOWER Cluster Genesis software supports clusters of servers interconnected with Ethernet.
 The servers must support IPMI and PXE boot.
 Currently single racks with single or redundant data switches (with MLAG) are supported.
 Multiple racks can be interconnected with traditional two tier access-aggregation networking.
 In the future we plan to support two tier leaf-spine networks with L3 interconnect capable of supporting VXLAN.

 Networking
 ~~~~~~~~~~

 The data network is implemented using the Mellanox SX1410 10 Gb switch.
-OPCG will support any number of data interfaces on the compute nodes.
-Currently OPCG supports one or two ethernet interfaces.
+Currently OPCG supports up to four ethernet interfaces.
 These interfaces
-can be bonded with support for LAG or MLAG.
+can be bonded in pairs with support for LAG or MLAG.

 Templates are used to define multiple network configurations in the config.yml file.
 These can be physical ports, bonded ports, Linux bridges or vLANS.
 Physical ports can be
 renamed to ease installation of additional software stack elements.

+Data switches can be set to "passive" mode to allow deployment without
+supplying login credentials to the switch management interfaces.
+This mode
+requires the user to manually write switch MAC address tables to file and to
+configure the data switch in accordance with the defined networks.
+The client
+networks will still be configured by Cluster Genesis.

 Compute Nodes
 ~~~~~~~~~~~~~